 Physical Agents.
 Identifies the acute effects of laser exposure and states that chronic effects are unknown.

-Laser Safety Information Bulletin.
-OSHA and the Laser Institute of America (LIA) Alliance, (2006, September).
+Laser Safety Information Bulletin (PDF).
+OSHA and the Laser Institute of America (LIA) Alliance, (September 2006).
 Focuses on the concerns and issues related to laser safety.

 All other documents, that are not PDF materials or formatted for the web, are available as Microsoft Office® formats and videos and are noted accordingly.
 If additional assistance is needed with reading, reviewing or accessing these documents or any figures and illustrations, please also contact OSHA's Directorate of Technical Support and Emergency Management at (202) 693-2300.